Understanding Scientific Representation, Linkage 3, 2023, 1-6.

-The Turn of the Valve: Representing with Material Models, forthcoming in European Journal for Philosophy of Science, with James Nguyen.
+The Turn of the Valve: Representing with Material Models, European Journal for Philosophy of Science, Online First, with James Nguyen.
 (You can also download the paper here.)

 Mind the Gap: Boltzmannian versus Gibbsian Equilibrium, Philosophy of Science 84(5), 2017, 1289–1302, with Charlotte Werndl.

 Of Barrels and Pipes: Representation-As in Art and Science, forthcoming in Otávio Bueno, Gerorge Darby, Steven French and Dean Rickles (eds.): Thinking about Science, Reflecting on Art.
 London: Routledge, 2017, with James Nguyen.

 Scientific Representation is Representation As, in Hsiang-Ke Chao and Julian Reiss (eds.): Philosophy of Science in Practice: Nancy Cartwright and the Nature of Scientific Reasoning, Synthese Library, Volume 379, Springer: Berlin and New York, 2017, 149-179, with James Nguyen.